AG-Education/medibuddy-marketing-ie/_posts/2025-07-31-applying-for-bst-in-gim.md

 ---
 layout: post
-title:  Thinking about applying for Ireland’s BST in General Internal Medicine?
+title: Thinking about applying for Ireland’s BST in General Internal Medicine? - Medibuddy
+article_title: Thinking about applying for Ireland’s BST in General Internal Medicine?
+description: Whether you trained in Ireland or abroad, the Basic Specialist Training (BST) programme in General Internal Medicine (GIM) offers a critical next step for doctors who want to sharpen their clinical skills, explore a wide range of subspecialties, and progress toward Higher Specialist Training (HST).
+It’s a structured, hands-on experience that equips you to thrive in a wide range of hospital settings—both regional and tertiary—while offering opportunities for research, mentorship, and professional development.
 categories: general-internal-medicine
 category_long_name: General Internal Medicine
-date: 2025-07-01
+date: 2025-07-31
-date_formatted: 1st July 2025
+date_formatted: 31st July 2025
 image: applying-for-bst-in-gim.jpg
 author: marcosmit
 permalink: /general-internal-medicine/applying-for-bst-in-gim/
+og: /assets/img/applying-for-bst-in-gim.jpg
 ---
 Whether you trained in Ireland or abroad, the Basic Specialist Training (BST) programme in General Internal Medicine (GIM) offers a critical next step for doctors who want to sharpen their clinical skills, explore a wide range of subspecialties, and progress toward Higher Specialist Training (HST).
 It’s a structured, hands-on experience that equips you to thrive in a wide range of hospital settings—both regional and tertiary—while offering opportunities for research, mentorship, and professional development.